Bahar0900/Deployement-of-Multitenant-Application-on-AWS/README.md

 ssh-keygen -t rsa -b 2048 -f app-key-pair cat app-key-pair.pub
 ```
-Update the Your iP variable with you ip.You can get it by (ifconfig.me)
+Update the Your iP variable with you ip.You can get it by (curl ifconfig.me)
 Update the `public_key_content` variable in your Pulumi `main.py` resource with the copied value.

 ### Step 6: Install Dependencies